Caroline Sale often likes to keep to herself – but not when it comes to Zwift Racing League.

 Some ZRL teams are made up of Zwifters who live in the same country or region.
 Others span the entire globe.
 The Fairy Penguins and The Yellow Eyes together are made up of Europeans, North Americans, and a New Zealander.
-After racing together for a while, some of them met up for a long weekend in Cambridge.
+After racing together for a while, some of them met up for a long weekend in the Cotswolds.

 “We were all slightly anxious that we wouldn’t get on or be able to ride as a group,” says Sale.
 They didn’t need to worry, though.
 “We got on fabulously (so many funny memories made) and had an awesome weekend of cycling.”